650.000 - Faculty and Staff Development and Training Program

 Since staff development funds are limited, it may not be possible to fund all requests.
 Ordinarily, no more than one staff development request per employee will be approved for staff development funds each year.
 Following are the general guidelines used for approving staff development requests:

-1. Retraining - Administrative Procedure 650.010 states that, "the College may provide release time for training to make employees more effective in their present position and to prepare them to move to new assignments."
+time for training to make employees more effective in their present position and to

-2. Consultants Hired for Presentations to Large Groups of College Employees - Often it is cost effective to contract with an outside consultant or trainer to do workshops on campus for College employees.
-The resulting cost per employee is low in relation to sending staff members elsewhere for the same training.
+Funds may also be used to support activities for approved retraining purposes. - Consultants Hired for Presentations to Large Groups of College Employees - Often it is cost effective to contract with an outside consultant or trainer to

-4. Conferences and Workshops
+- Conferences and Workshops

 a.
 In-state conferences and workshops are generally less expensive than those held out-of-state.
 It is often possible to divide the costs between several budgets in order to stretch staff development dollars.

 b.
 Out-of-state conferences and workshops are low priority for staff development dollars unless the employee is a presenter or has some significant involvement in the program.
-When appropriate, expenses may be shared among the staff development budget, department budgets, and vocational funds.
+When appropriate, expenses may be shared among the staff development budget, department budgets, and vocational funds. - Development or Training Emphasis - A goal or theme for staff development may be established for each year.
+Requests for activities that fit with the theme will receive priority for funding.

 650.010 EMPLOYEE DEVELOPMENT AND TRAINING PROGRAM